 The Reason We Ride...

-On this tour, you will be riding for the youth in Egypt.
+On this tour, you will be riding for the youth in Latin America.
 Our beneficiary ministry there is called Inca Link International.
 Here is a word from them:

 Inca Link has a vision to have a ministry center in every country in Latin America.
-This ride will provide the catalyst resources to launch a new ministry site in a least reached or under reached community in Latin America. [is this building projects?
-Not sure what this means - I emailed Luke about it on 10/27] This ride will literally lay the foundation for generational and community impact for the Kingdom.
+This ride will provide the catalyst resources to launch a new ministry site in a least reached or under reached community in Latin America.
+This includes training and equipping leaders and providing seed money to start a program.
+This ride will literally lay the foundation for generational and community impact for the Kingdom.